firefox-devtools/debugger/docs/debugging.md

 ### Client

-Perhaps, the most interesting question you can ask about the Debugge is how does it work?
+Perhaps, the most interesting question you can ask about the Debugger is how does it work?
-This questions often takes the form of, "how is a breakpoint added?" or "what happens when the debugger pauses?".
+This question often takes the form of, "how is a breakpoint added?" or "what happens when the debugger pauses?".

 To answer these questions, you need to look at the Debugger's client, which talks to the server over a websocket.

-The client commarnds are available on the console at `client` for testing purposes:
+The client commands are available on the console at `client` for testing purposes:

 ```js
 client.setBreakpoint(...) // will add a breakpoint